faeboli/Lcnc/Readme.md

 Roman Pechenko <romanetz4@gmail.com> "romanetz" https://forum.linuxcnc.org/27-driver-boards/44422-colorcnc

-It implements stepgenerators, general purpose in/out, encoder inputs, pwm in the fpga, and a gigabit ethernet link used to talk to the host pc running LinuxCNC.
+Lcnc consists of a FPGA configuration file, a Linuxcnc driver and a set of tools for the creation of customizable FPGA configurations.

+The FPGA can contain a set of several perpherals: stepgenerators, general purpose in/out, encoder inputs, pwm.

+The communication to the host (running Linuxcnc) is trough a gigabit ethernet link.

-There are several FPGA configurations available, ready to be uploaded on FPGA boards, also eventually new user defined configurations can be generated.
+There are several ready FPGA configurations available, ready to be uploaded on FPGA boards, also eventually new user defined configurations can be generated.

-Up to 4 FPGA boards can be driven together, a gigabit ethernet switch is needed.
+Up to 4 FPGA boards can be driven at the same time, using a gigabit ethernet switch.

 The work now is focused on Colorligh 5a-75b and 5a-75e boards.
 These boards have the pins configured as output-only, in order to have access to inputs some soldering is required.

-The HOST side LinuxCNC driver is provided, it will interface with FPGA firmware, and provide pins and parameters that will connect fpga peripherals to LinuxCNC.
-The driver is unique and will be able to talk to every possible configuration and to up to 4 boards.
+The host side LinuxCNC driver will interface with FPGA firmware, on initial startup the driver will ask the board(s) their internal configuration structure, and will self configure to provide pins and parameters that will enable the connection of the peripherals to LinuxCNC.

-The protocol used is etherbone.
+The protocol used to control the board is etherbone.
 The firmware is written in migen, using Litex framework.

-# Getting started:
+# Getting started with a prebuilt configuration firmware:
 - you will need a colorlight 5a-75b or 75e board
 - jtag adapter for loading and flashing bitfiles
 - boards hw info and pin maps for jtag are available here https://github.com/q3k/chubby75
-- Choose the firmware you want to try, the names reflect the peripherals available, for example 75b_v6_14o11i6s6e6p will go to a colorlight 5a75b V6.0 and will contain 14 outputs 11 inputs 6 stepgens 6 encoders interfaces 6 pwm generators.
+- Choose the firmware you want to try, the names reflect the peripherals available, for example 75b_v6_14o11i6s6e6p is built for a colorlight 5a75b V6.0 and will contain 14 outputs 11 inputs 6 stepgens 6 encoders interfaces and 6 pwm generators.
 - Upload the firmware on the board, I'm using openFPGAloader but any such tool is good.
 - Connect the board to the host pc and try to ping the board, the default ip address is 192.168.2.50, a Gigabit ethernet port is needed.
 - If the board responds to pings then you can build the driver in LinuxCNC wih the command "sudo halcompile --install Lcnc.c" and start to work with the board.